PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Acknowledgements

 \section{Acknowledgements}

-Kambhampati’s research is supported by the J.P.
-Morgan Faculty Research Award, ONR grants N00014-16-1-2892, N00014-18-1-2442, N00014-18-1-2840, N00014-9-1-2119, AFOSR grant FA9550-18-1-0067 and DARPA SAIL-ON grant W911NF19-2-0006.
-We also want to thank OpenAI and Miles Brundage for letting us get research access to the GPT-3 API.
+This research was supported by ONR grants N00014-18-1-2442, N00014-18-1-2840, N00014-19-1-2119 and N00014-23-1-2409, AFOSR grant FA9550-18-1-0067, DARPA SAIL-ON grant W911NF-19-2-0006, and a JP Morgan AI Faculty Research Grant to Kambhampati.
+Sreedharan was supported in part by NSF grant 2303019.
+We would also like to thank Kaya Stechly and Anil Murthy for their help in adding additional domains to the benchmark.